 - In Personality Conflicts, this is Tommy's greatest fear.
 Also played straight with Drew and Bad Future Tasha, but subverted with Ryan.

-- In Seventy Two Hours, Bo is this to the wrestlers.
+- In 72 Hours, Bo is this to the wrestlers.
 When he moves to America, he falls in naturally with the sadistic group, but has no interest in slaughtering innocents with the others; he simply can't escape.
-During a battle with SABRE, he not only joins the enemy (pulling a complete Heel-Face Turn in the process) but does so in a way that cripples the enemy attack, saving his new friends' lives.
+During a battle with SABRE, he not only joins the enemy (pulling a complete Heel–Face Turn in the process) but does so in a way that cripples the enemy attack, saving his new friends' lives.

 - Miyako in Death Note and Kamikaze Kaitou Jeanne fanfic, To Kill A Thief is unknowingly playing for Light's Five-Bad Band.
 When she realized of what he wanted, she turns her back on him.